Joshua-Wood39/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  --Uhm.
+RDBMS is the database, which USES Structured Query Language to set up/manipulate the data in the database (even setting up structures within the database, like tables, etc.)

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  --It provides row-level accessibility, and can consist of multiple columns.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  --A foreign key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+  --If there were three tables, two with primary keys, the third connecting table would use two foreign keys to link to the other tables.
+Though, Luis insists this is just an illusion, since the two paired relationships are one-to-many. ;)

 ## Project Set Up